-9.1.4.2.10.2.3.4 Fuel Assembly Sampling Not Used
+9.1.4.2.10.2.3.4 Fuel Assembly Sampling

 During reactor operation, the core offgas radiation level is monitored.
 If a rise in offgas activity has been noted, the reactor core may be sampled during shutdown to locate any leaking fuel assemblies.
+The sipping tube is attached on the refueling machine grapple, water inside the fuel channel is sipped and the fission product gas leakage is sensed by the detector.
 The fuel sample isolates up to a four bundle array in the core.
 This stops water circulation through the bundles and allows fission products to concentrate if a bundle is defective.
 After 10 minutes, a water sample is taken for fission product analysis.
 If a defective bundle is found, it is transferred to the spent fuel pool and stored in a special defective fuel storage container to minimize background activity in the spent fuel pool.